-If a Program Entity has an outstanding loan balance at the end of the fiscal year, the Program Entity is liable for payment of interest on the funds it borrowed during the fiscal year.
-Interest owed by borrowing states is calculated in a spreadsheet that is populated from InvestOne borrowing and repayment balances.
-The trust fund manager reviews the borrowing Program Entity account balances at year-end to ensure that interest is appropriately calculated for any state still in borrowing status.
+If a program entity has an outstanding loan balance at the end of the fiscal year, the program entity is liable for payment of interest on the funds it borrowed during the fiscal year.
+Interest owed by borrowing States is calculated in a spreadsheet that is populated from InvestOne borrowing and repayment balances.
+The accountant reviews the borrowing program entity account balances at year-end to assess whether interest is appropriately calculated for any State still in borrowing status.